LambBread/lipsum-cpp/README.md

 - Header-only (also possible to use an amalgamated `lipsum.hpp`)
 - Customizable number of paragraphs, sentences, sentence fragments, and words
-- C++ and C API (static/shared library and wrapper builds supported)
+- C++, C, and JavaScript API (static/shared library, wrapper, and Emscripten module builds supported)
 - CMake support for easy integration
 - Example code and live demo available